 You may have days when you feel hungry, and others when food is the last thing you want.

 On good days, eat lots of protein and healthy calories.
-That will keep your body strong and help repair any damage from your treatment.
+That will keep your body strong and help repair damage from your treatment.

 High-protein foods include: